Growth-Controlled Twinning and Magnetic Anisotropy in CeSb$_2$: Results and discussion

 To interpret the angular dependence of the magnetization, verify the internal consistency of our data, and reconcile apparent deviations from earlier off-axis measurements reported in the literature, it is essential to construct a quantitative model that accounts for twinning effects in CeSb$_2$.

 We therefore employ a simple Ising-type model (assuming negligible hard-axis magnetization) with two orthogonal easy axes, weighted by two variables $A$ and $B$.
-In the field-polarized (FP) regime, where the external field is sufficiently strong to reach $H_\text{S}$ for all rotation angles $\theta$, the measured magnetization follows a $|\cos\theta|$ dependence for each domain, resulting in a combined response of $A|\cos\theta|+B|\sin\theta|$ (Fig.~\ref{fig:rotational_measurements}, top, inset FP-model and Appendix~\ref{Appendix:Rotational Dependence Model}).
-In the paramagnetic (PM) regime, the response follows $(\cos\theta)^2$ for a single domain, yielding $A(\cos\theta)^2+B(\sin\theta)^2$ for a twinned crystal (Fig.~\ref{fig:rotational_measurements}, bottom, inset PM-model and Appendix~\ref{Appendix:Rotational Dependence Model}).
+In the field-polarized (FP) regime, where the external field is sufficiently strong to reach $H_\text{S}$ for a restricted range of rotation angles $\theta$, the measured magnetization follows a $|\cos\theta|$ dependence for each domain, resulting in a combined response of $A|\cos\theta|+B|\sin\theta|$ (Appendix~\ref{Appendix:Rotational Dependence Model}).
+In the PM regime, the angular dependence can be described quantitatively over the full rotation range.
+The response follows $(\cos\theta)^2$ for a single domain, yielding $A(\cos\theta)^2+B(\sin\theta)^2$ for a twinned crystal (Fig.~\ref{fig:rotational_measurements}, bottom, inset PM model and Appendix~\ref{Appendix:Rotational Dependence Model}).
 The corresponding twinning ratio can then be expressed as

-Rotational magnetization measurements $M(\theta)$ performed on both highly twinned and nearly untwinned crystals in the FP and PM regimes (Fig.~\ref{fig:rotational_measurements}) confirm that the proposed model accurately reproduces the angular dependence of the data after correcting for small phase and period offsets.
-Fits in both regimes yield twinning ratios consistent with those extracted from the $M(H)$ saturation values\,--\,for instance, Crystal~3 gave $x=0.585$ (PM) and $x=0.589$ from $M(H)$.
-For Crystal~4, the comparison of the independently fitted PM and FP models yielded nearly identical results ($x=0.907$ (FP) and $x=0.886$ (PM)), demonstrating the internal consistency of the model across magnetic regimes.
-The small remaining deviations likely arise from fitting uncertainties inherent to the simplified FP model and/or systematic errors in the DC scan mode of the MPMS.
+Rotational magnetization measurements $M(\theta)$ performed on both highly twinned and nearly untwinned crystals at 2.5~K and an external field of 4~T (Fig.~\ref{fig:rotational_measurements}, top) and at 30~K external field of 0.1~T (Fig.~\ref{fig:rotational_measurements}, bottom) confirm that the proposed Ising-type model accurately reproduces the angular dependence of the data after correcting for small phase and period offsets.
+For the 2.5~K measurement, the field is sufficient to reach the FP state only within the limited angular windows $29.5^\circ < \theta < 60.5^\circ$, with a periodicity of $90^\circ$ (Appendix~\ref{Appendix:Rotational Dependence Model}), while at other angles the system re-enters the magnetically ordered phase, leading to discontinuities in the behavior of $M(\theta)$.
+Consequently, we do not attempt to model the complex angular dependence at 2.5~K. Instead, these measurements are used to extract magnetization values along the principal in-plane directions, $M(180^\circ)=M_{m_1}$ and $M(90^\circ)=M_{m_2}$, where the applied field is aligned with the dominant easy and hard axes, respectively.
+The twinning ratio can then be determined in direct analogy to the analysis of the $M(H)$ curves [Eq.~\eqref{eq:x_ratio_approx}].
+The 30~K measurement takes fully place in the PM regime and fits yield twinning ratios perfectly consistent with those extracted from the $M(H)$ saturation values---for instance, crystal~3 gave $x=0.59$ (PM) and $x=0.59$ from $M(H)$.
+For crystal~4, the comparison of the independently measured 2.5~K rotation measurement and the FP model yielded identical results as well ($x=0.89$ (2.5~K) and $x=0.89$ (PM)), demonstrating the internal consistency of the model across magnetic regimes.